facebookresearch/RAM/projects/autodata/README.md

 We introduce **Autodata**, a method to allow the use of AI agents to act as data scientists who iteratively build high quality training and evaluation data.
 We show how to train (meta-optimize) such a data scientist agent, so that it can create even stronger data.
-This direction has the potential to change the way we build AI data.

 Our initial study with a specific practical implementation, *Agentic Self-Instruct*, shows strong gains on scientific reasoning problems compared to classical synthetic dataset creation methods.
 Further, meta-optimizing the data scientist agent itself delivers an even larger performance uplift.

+Agentic data creation provides a way to **convert increased inference compute into higher quality model training**.

+Overall, this direction has the potential to change the way we build AI data.

 <p align="center"><img width="90%" src="main1.png" /></p>